-Attending a free Proud Ground Information Session is the first step toward buying a home with Proud Ground.
+Attending a free Proud Ground Information Session is the next step toward buying a home with Proud Ground.
 We’ll cover all the information below during the Information Session and answer all your questions.

 To qualify to buy a home through Proud Ground, there are a few things to know: